 Kendal is famous for its Green Cloth, used by the Kendalian archers who were so successful at Agincourt and mentioned by Shakespeare in Henry IV Part 1.
 The letter of protection (essentially an early trade mark) was given to John Kempe in 1331 by King Edward III.
 The latin motto of Kendal is "Pannus mihi panis", literally meaning "Cloth is my Bread".

-Cumbria and the borders had seen no sustained period of peace from 945 to 1560.
+Cumbria and the borders, apart from a brief respite in the mid 13th century when the county was reasonably prosperous, had seen no sustained period of peace from 945 to 1560.
 The treaty of Edinburgh in 1560 resulted in the withdrawal of all English troops from Scotland and the return to France of the French Troops that had fought on the Scottish side.
 Only when the border effectively disintegrated with the Union of the Crowns in 1603 did reiving start to subside.

 James the VI of Scotland and I of England put the borders under the control of a Royal Commission to try and control the reivers.
 The Graham's and Armstrong's were some of the biggest offenders.
 At the recommendation of the commission, James exiled a number of the Border clans to Ireland and elsewhere and from this time stems the propagation of some of the typical Border names to all parts of the World.